MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-deu-fi-sample-sdk.md

 - **Tax group for gift cards and deposits** – The value of the **TaxG** attribute in requests that are sent to the fiscal service, based on operations that involve gift cards or deposits.
 - **Tender type mapping** – The mapping of payment methods to values of the **PayG** (payment group) attribute in requests that are sent to the fiscal service.
 - **Tax group for VAT exempt** – The value of the **TaxG** attribute in requests that are sent to the fiscal service, based on operations that are exempt from tax obligations.
-- **Include customer data** – If this parameter is turned on, requests to the fiscal service will contain customer information such as names and addresses in cases where a customer is added to a transaction.
+- **Include customer data** – If this parameter is turned on, requests to the fiscal service will contain customer information, such as names and addresses, in cases where a customer is added to a transaction.

 ### Hardware station extension design